giovannibragasv/genetic-feature-selection/README.md

 ## Referencias

-FENG, Guilian.
-Feature selection algorithm based on optimized genetic algorithm and the application in high-dimensional data processing. **PLOS ONE**, v.
-19, n.
-5, e0302619, 2024.
-DOI: https://doi.org/10.1371/journal.pone.0302619
+FENG, Guilian (2024).
+Feature selection algorithm based on optimized genetic algorithm and the application in high-dimensional data processing. **PLOS ONE** 19(5): e0303088..
+[DOI](https://doi.org/10.1371/journal.pone.0303088)

 ## Licença